Intro:

 From Usenet newsgroups came BBForum and other web-based forums which could be effectively moderated, but once again were hard to find, spread out, and you didn't have a central identity.
 You also had to know exactly where you were going.

-Reddit's big draw was centralization with moderation.
+Reddit's big draw is centralization with moderation.
 Like Usenet, everything was in one place.
 Unlike Usenet, things could be more or less moderated.
 Like the bulletin boards and BBS boards, they could cover every topic under the sun, but you only needed one login to start posting about every topic.
-Indeed, chances are if the topic existed, there was a forum dedicated to it.
+Indeed, chances are if the topic existed, there is a forum dedicated to it.

 What Lemmy and Kbin are trying to do is not centralization but federation, and while federation is, in my professional opinion, really neat, it isn't centralization.
 You can kinda-sorta have one login, but because you have one login, that doesn't mean you can easily interact with people on other Lemmy or Kbin instances as easily and seamlessly as interacting on Reddit.
 It can be hard to have the same experience as everyone else, as different servers have different rules about what data they pull down from other clients.
 In other words, it's just... not the same.